An ancient past

 The passage of the Romans

-On this exceptional site, the Romans set up, between the 1st and 2nd centuries, a vast and rich Gallo-Roman farmhouse: a villa, the Roma sancta.
+On this exceptional site, the Romans installed, between the 1st and 2nd centuries, a vast and rich Gallo-Roman farm: a villa, the Roma sancta.
 This vast agricultural property includes a residential part and an agricultural part.
-The whole is supplied with water by an aqueduct which you will observe at the bottom of the hotel park.
+The whole is supplied with water by an aqueduct which you can observe at the bottom of the hotel grounds.

-Destructions, barbarian invasions until the acquisition of the estate by the De Bars, royal notary and priest of Sarlat, in 1462, the story is indecipherable.
-The most recent excavations, dating from 2019, have uncovered numerous burials.
-This confirms the hypothesis that a necropolis would have taken place in the ruins of the Gallo-Roman constructions.
+Destructions, barbarian invasions until the acquisition of the domain by the De Bars, royal notary and priest of Sarlat, in 1462, the history is indecipherable.
+The most recent excavations, dating from 2019, revealed numerous burials.
+Which confirms the hypothesis that a necropolis would have taken the place in the ruins of the Gallo-Roman constructions.

-Subsequently, it was inhabited and renovated by Louis and then Raymond.
+Subsequently, the villa was inhabited and renovated by Louis then Raymond.
 Completed in the 17th century, it remained in the same family for more than three centuries.
-Thereafter, the De Soulignacs followed one another with Jean and Jean-Baptiste, mayor of Sarlat in 1793.
-Then the brothers Noël and Germain Ser became owners, before being sold in 1887 to the town to become a hospice. < /p>
+Subsequently, the De Soulignacs with Jean and Jean-Baptiste, mayor of Sarlat in 1793.
+Then the brothers Noël and Germain Ser became owners, before selling it in 1887 to the commune to become a hospice. p>

-In 1878, the castle farm was built, to become one of the most important in the region.
-Several families of farmers follow one another.
+In 1878, the castle farm was built, becoming one of the most important in the region.
+Several farming families follow one another.
 The last operator, Mr. Tréfeil, arrived in 1948.
-Sold, the farm lost its original vocation to become a hotel and take the name of “Villa Romaine”.
+Sold, the farm lost its original vocation to become a hotel and take the name “Villa Romaine”.
 A place of hospitality with a prestigious past!

 Restoration In the rules of art